andromeda360/a360-example-repo/README.md

 ![image](a360_logo.png)

-## [NEW]
+## [NEW- Oct 2022]
 A360 AI community edition is now available.
 You can get free compute to train, test, and deploy your machine learning (ML) models.
-You can try out A360 AI's fast ML deployment with only a few clicks.
+You can try out A360 AI's fast ML deployment and power model experiment tracking.
 Sign up [here](https://andromeda360.ai/community-edition/).

 ## Introduction